Shadowen/ImageSegmentation/supervised_vertices/README.md

 - ~~Figure out if scipy is drawing just the interior of the shape and if we need to compensate by adding the outline to `create_shape_mask()`~~
 - ~~Saving~~

+# 30 March 2017
+- ~Try LSTM supervised learning~
+- What kind of architecture do we use?
+2 FC layers at the end is impossibly huge
+    - 224**4 parameters!
+    - Try architecture inspired by [FCN](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)
+    - Should just downsample...

 ---

 ### Papers